LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 • Error clicks and rage clicks

-With this feature, you can quickly spot user trends, customer issues, and conversion blockers and evaluate customers’ entire browsing sessions.
+With this feature, you can quickly spot user trends, customer issues, and conversion blockers and evaluate customers’ browsing sessions.

 4. Customer feedback widget to get user feedback

-The website feedback form lets you to better understand users’ actions by collecting real-time feedback about their digital experiences and thoughts on your site’s functionality.
+The website feedback form lets you better understand users’ actions by collecting real-time feedback about their digital experiences and thoughts on your site’s functionality.

 You can use this feature to collect user feedback to understand why users behave the way they do.